watson-research-lab/SpectraVue/README.md

 `Tarek Hamid.
 SpectraVue: enabling wearable spectroscopy data visualization and analysis, v0.0.1 (2023). github.com/tarek-hamid/SpectraVue`

+We also ask that you cite the original paper in your work:

+`Tarek Hamid, Insup Lee, and Amanda Watson.
+2023.
+SpectraVue - An Interactive Web Application Enabling Rapid Data Visualization and Analysis for
+Wearable Spectroscopy Research.
+In Adjunct Proceedings of the 2023 ACM International Joint Conference on Pervasive and Ubiquitous Computing & the 2023 ACM International Symposium on Wearable Computing (UbiComp/ISWC ’23 Adjunct), October 08–12, 2023, Cancun, Quintana Roo, Mexico.
+ACM, New York, NY, USA, 5 pages. https://doi.org/10.1145/3594739.3610709`

 ## Questions?

 Please contact Tarek Hamid - hamidtarek3@gmail.com